BearlyGray/AVSC-Bot/README.md

 # COMMANDS:
-This part of the bot is coming soon!
+This part of the repository is coming soon!